philcryer/stax/README.md

 Usage: stax <command>

 Commands:
-  list          List all currently built and running stax create        Create a new VPC stax in AWS describe      Describe the created VPC stax connect       Connect to the jumpbox in the VPC stax over SSH destroy       Destroy the existing VPC stax
+  list              List all completely built and running stax create            Create a new VPC stax in AWS describe          Describe the stax created from this host connect           Connect to the jumpbox in the VPC stax over SSH services          List servers that are available to run across a stax start <service>   Start a service across the stax cluster fleet             Describe currently created fleet stax destroy           Destroy the existing VPC stax history           View history of recently created/destroyed stax
 ```

 * Create a stax cluster on AWS